 - Subplot: a writer might use a subplot in a story to make the main plot more complex and interesting.
 These stories can make the central plotline feel more or less important depending on what happens.
 For example, the main plot might be concerned with a life or death situation, while the subplot reveals another character’s more mundane concerns.

-Examples of Foils
+Examples of Foil Characters

 Harry Potter Series by J.K.
 Rowling

 Within the Harry Potter series, Rowling created a perfect foil for her protagonist, Harry Potter.
 When Harry first arrives at Hogwarts, he meets Draco Malfoy, a boy his age but with a very different upbringing and personality.
 The two are on opposite sides of the spectrum in Hogwarts and take very different paths through the school.
-Draco’s cruelty and disregard for others only work to highlight Harry’s kindness and bravery.
+Draco’s characteristics, like his cruelty and disregard for others only work to highlight Harry’s kindness and bravery.
 Often, despite his talk, Draco shows fear in the face of conflict while Harry always faces his fears, ensuring that he’s done everything he can to help his friends.
 Below are some of the first lines that Malfoy speaks in the Harry Potter series.

 You’ll soon find out that some wizarding families are better than others, Potter.
 You don’t wanna go making friends with the wrong sort.
 I can help you there.